LuongPhuHoa/blindpie/README.md

 ```
 usage: blindpie.py attack [-h] --param PARAM --table TABLE --column COLUMN
-                          --row ROW [--rows ROWS]
+                          --row ROW [--rows ROWS] [--max_length MAX_LENGTH]
+                          [--min_length MIN_LENGTH]

 optional arguments:
   -h, --help            show this help message and exit
   --param PARAM         vulnerable parameter to exploit
   --table TABLE         name of the table from which to select
   --column COLUMN       name of the column to select
   --row ROW             index of the row to select
   --rows ROWS           number of rows to select
+  --max_length MAX_LENGTH
+                        max length of a selected row
+  --min_length MIN_LENGTH
+                        min length of a selected row
 ```

 #### Example: